DBCG/aphl-vsm/ecr/README.md

 ## Setup

-A V1 PlanDefinition skeleton must be uploaded with ID : `plandefinition-ersd-skeleton`
+If a V1 PlanDefinition is not provided as a parameter a fallback value can be used.
+The fallback V1 PlanDefinition skeleton must be uploaded with ID : `plandefinition-ersd-skeleton`